narrenorg/narrenschiff/docs/narrenschiff/examples/wordpress.rst

 .. code-block:: sh

-  $ narrenschiff chest stash --treasure 'mysql_password' --value 'Password123!' --location wordpress/
+  $ narrenschiff chest stash --treasure 'mysqlPassword' --value 'Password123!' --location wordpress/

 In the next section we'll add Kubernetes resources to our project.

 Add Resource Configuration for MySQL and Wordpress
 --------------------------------------------------

-We'll add MySQL password to the template for the Secret.
+We'll add MySQL password to the template of the ``Secret``.
 Place the template under ``wordpress/files/mysql/secret.yaml``:

 .. code-block:: yaml